SteveBarnett/Remixing/_thinking/notes-from-the-way-app-by-henry-shukman.md

     - Notice that we don't actually need to do anything to receive sounds, sensations, thoughts, feelings.
 They arise in our awareness by themselves
     - The whole world is arising just as it does, without effort – everything unfolding by itself, just as it does.
 - It’s possible to reduce, or even to give up – if just for a little while – the endless quest to arrange our lives.
 And to find a very different kind of fulfillment, one that is intrinsic to the bare fact of being alive, and is always already here.
+- In awakening, we can recognise that we are not actually the contents of awareness.
+Rather, we are in fact the broader context that awareness is.
+We are simply awareness itself.
+An open, boundless, center-less space in which all things arise.
+- In Buddhism they talk about two forms of knowing: ‘understanding’ and ‘recognizing’.
+We can cognitively understand something, but it’s a different thing to recognize it as true, through our own personal experience.

 [The Way app](https://www.thewayapp.com/)